 How to Harvest

-If you trained your vines along a trellis or wire, you’re going to have a much easier time picking the berries than if you allowed it to spread out.
+If you trained your vines along a trellis or wire, you’re going to have a much easier time picking the berries than if you allowed the plants to spread out.
 They’ll be hanging right there for you to grab and you won’t have to sort through thorny vines.

 But if you didn’t train your boysenberries on a trellis, that’s okay too.

-You’ll just need to make sure you have a pair of gardening gloves, and maybe a long-sleeved shirt, come picking time so that your hands don’t get scratched by the thorns.
+You’ll just need to make sure you have a pair of gardening gloves and maybe a long-sleeved shirt come picking time, so that your hands and arms don’t get scratched by the thorns.

 And you’ll need to keep them in the refrigerator in a covered container to keep them fresh for that long.

 Now that you’re ready to pick, here’s how you do it: